5 Vegan Myths That Need to Die (Humanely)

 - Seeds – Hemp: 3g per Tbsp., Chia and Pumpkin: 5g per oz.

-- Openfit Plant-Based Protein Shake: 20g per scoop
+- Openfit Plant-Based Nutrition Shake: 20g per scoop

 Maguire also notes that most people eat more than enough protein to meet their daily needs.
 “Even if you don’t eat as much protein as the carnivore next to you,” she says, “you’re likely getting an adequate amount.”